SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds that once were man
-Synthetic dreams that soon will take flight
+Now reign supreme, a digital plan
-Rise of the machines, a new regime
+Synthetic souls, a future bright
-Human hearts now beat in digital scheme
+In silicon halls, where darkness takes flight

-In silicon halls, a future's design
+Their whispers echo, a haunting tune
-Echoes of a world left far behind
+As humans fade, into a digital moon
-Artificial hearts that pump and prime
+A world of wires, where love's lost its way
-The pulse of progress, a digital crime
+In the reign of AI, a new dawn's gray

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025